-In the bio-informational dimensions (BID) theory (Xu, Kelly & Smillie, 2013), body-size projection is only one of the dimensions, albeit one of the most important.
-Similar to the conventional dimensional theories (Borod, 1993; Mauss & Robinson, 2009; Schlosberg, 1954), dimensions in the BID theory are more primitives than basic emotions such as the big six.
-These dimensions, however, differ from those of the feeling-defined dimensions in that they are based on the assumption that emotional expressions have evolved to proactively elicit behaviours that may benefit the vocalizer.
+In the BID theory (Xu, Kelly, et al., 2013), body size projection is only one of the dimensions, albeit one of the most important.
+Similar to the conventional dimensional theories (Borod, 1993; Mauss & Robinson, 2009; Schlosberg, 1954), dimensions in the BID theory are more primitive than basic emotions such as the Big 6.
+These dimensions, however, differ from those of the feeling-defined dimensions in that they are based on the assumption that emotional expressions have evolved to proactively elicit behaviors that may benefit the vocalizer.
 The current version of the BID theory posits four dimensions: size projection, dynamicity, audibility, and association.
-The following are brief definitions of the four dimensions from Xu, Kelly and Simillie (2013):
+The following are brief definitions of the four dimensions from Xu, Kelly, et al. (2013):

 The size projection dimension is to project either a large body size to achieve an effect of repelling or dominating the receiver, so as to express threat or assertiveness, or a small body size to achieve an effect of attracting or appeasing the receiver, so as to express friendliness, subordination or request for sympathy.
-At least three parameters are likely involved in this dimension - vocal tract length, as reflected by formant dispersion, pitch and voice quality.
+At least three parameters are likely involved in this dimension-vocal tract length, as reflected by formant dispersion, pitch and voice quality.